 Keep a very close eye on your belongings and be aware of local scams and distraction techniques that can be used as a precursor to snatching your stuff.
 It is a good idea to separate your sources of money and keep back ups of all your important documents.
 It also goes without saying that you should think twice before accepting any sort of drink or food from a stranger, you never know what could have been put in it.

-The Foreign Commonwealth Office does advise against all but essential visits to the rural borders of Panama, Venezuela and Ecuador, and rural areas in northern Antioquia and Huila and southern Bolivar and Cardoba.
+The Foreign Commonwealth Office does advise against all but essential visits to the ports of Beunaventura and Tumaco, and the rural borders of Panama, Venezuela and Ecuador, and rural areas in northern Antioquia and Huila and southern Bolivar and Cardoba.
 The security situation is improving but there is still an increased risk of isolated guerrilla activity and drug running in these areas.

 Costs and money.

 Colombia is not an ultra cheap destination but it is far from expensive too.
 Most travellers can get by on a basic budget of around £30 per day, whilst a mid range traveller looking for a bit of comfort can get by on around £50 a day.
 Accommodation is relatively cheap, with hostels around £5 a night and a private room at around £20.
-Street food and set lunches are extremely cheap and you can eat very well in Colombia.
-The empanadas are usually less than £1 and are very filling and delicious.
-The biggest expense most travellers will have is transportation, especially the over expensive buses.
-Make sure you budget specifically for travel.
+Street food and set lunches are extremely cheap and you can eat very well in Colombia, the empanadas are usually less than £1 and are very filling and delicious.
+One of the biggest expense most travellers will have is transportation, especially the over expensive buses, and as always, activities, treks and tours which can all add up very quickly.

 When to go.